 If you are looking for an unusual and fun activity for kids, take them to S.A.M.Y.’s Alpaca Farm.
 The farm is close to London, ON, just a short drive west of Strathroy.
 During the half-day trip to the farm, you’ll learn about alpacas, you can feed them and take them for a walk.
 If your kids have never walked a cute, fluffy alpaca on a leash, this is their chance.
 Fun and educational trip for the whole family.

-If you go: The farm is open all year, but visits are always by appointment.
-Wear outdoor clothes that can get dirty and protect you from the elements.
-Alpaca tour costs $30.00 per person, taxes are extra.
-Family pricing is available for $20/person (with minimum of 3 people) and children under 5 are free.
+Alpaca tours cost $80.00 per person, taxes are extra.
+Family pricing is available for $30/person (with minimum of 3 people) and children under 5 are free.

 Address: 2432 Cuddy Dive, Kerwood, Ontario, Tel: 226-678 2649